* Save Crystal Lake - Pass the Crystal Reservoir Conveyance Act *

-Crystal Lake is crucial for providing augmentation water to the City of Ouray during droughts and serves as a source of water for rapid response to wildfires.
-Crystal Lake is legendary for its photogenic scenic beauty, dark skies, and reflecting vibrant fall foliage.
+Crystal Lake is crucial for providing augmentation water to the City of Ouray during droughts and as a source of water for rapid wildfire response.
+Crystal Lake is legendary for its photogenic beauty, dark skies, and reflections of our red mountains and vibrant fall foliage.
 It was enjoyed and treasured by generations for wildlife watching, fishing, hiking, and backcountry winter sports.
-It was one of the rare lakes accessible to sedans even a popular spot for engagements and intimate weddings.
+It was one of the rare lakes accessible to sedans, even a popular spot for engagements and intimate weddings.

-On September 10, 2025, legistation was introduced by Senators Bennet and Hickenlooper to convey Crystal Lake to the City of Ouray.
+On September 10, 2025, legislation (S. 2754) was introduced by Senators Bennet and Hickenlooper (D-CO) to convey Crystal Lake to the City of Ouray.
 Links to the press release, bill text, and map are here.

 Help us save Crystal Lake!
-CO-SIGN OUR PETITION AND SHARE IT with friends and family.
-Your support helps us get a conveyance bill introduced into Congress.
+Your support helps us demonstrate to Congress that the Crystal Reservoir Conveyance Act should be swiftly passed.
 After it is conveyed to the City, it can quickly be repaired and refilled, restoring essential water for municipal use, firefighting, wildlife, and recreation.

 Join us!
 View the growing list of local governments and stakeholders, along with their letters of strong support, here.

-Anyone can sign the petition - you don't need to be local.
+Anyone can sign the petition - you don't need to be a local.
+Crystal Lake is beloved by visitors from across the U.S. and the world.

 (Use the button to find your legislators if you are from another area.)